Find out if you’re eligible and how much you can claim to cover wages for employees on temporary leave ('furlough') due to coronavirus (COVID-19).

 Where a company is being taken under the management of an administrator, the administrator can furlough and claim for employees.

-Administrators should only use the scheme if there is a reasonable likelihood of retaining the workers.
+Administrators should only use the scheme if there is a reasonable likelihood of retaining the employees.
 For example, this could be as a result of an administration and pursuit of a sale of the business.

 Employees you can claim for